 We believe all people should have a fair and just opportunity to live a longer, healthier life free from cancer regardless of how much money they make, the color of their skin, their sexual orientation, gender identity, disability status, or where they live.

 For the American Cancer Society (ACS) and our non-profit, non-partisan affiliate American Cancer Society Cancer Action Network (ACS CAN)SM, health equity means everyone has a fair and just opportunity to prevent, find, treat, and survive cancer.
 It requires us to eliminate barriers and address needs to ensure everyone has the same opportunity to be healthy and cancer-free.
-People have different circumstances, and because of this, the tools and resources will be different from one person to the next in order to achieve health equity.

 Meet Jenny and MaryAnn: childhood friends, both with breast cancer, but with very different experiences.
 After viewing the video, we encourage you to reflect on what you observed and then connect with friends, family, and co-workers.
 Think about how you can apply a health equity lens in your daily work, decision-making, and interactions with others.
 It will take all of us working together to change the narrative for survivors like MaryAnn.
 Hear her story, continue the conversation with our Discussion Guide, and learn how you can join the fight to advance health equity by continuing below.